By Matt Ward

 Determine your target growth, select the appropriate chemistry, and learn the appropriate application method for that chemistry.
 In short use these products only as appropriate and only as stated on the product label.

-Always remember that proactive pond vegetation control is essential to a healthy fishery.
-You should plan your vegetation treatment as part of the big picture as you consider your fish stocking plan and other pond and lake maintenance and management.
+Always remember that proactive control of pond weeds is essential to a healthy fishery.
+You should plan your vegetation treatment as part of the big picture as you consider your pond stocking plan and other pond management.

-We obviously can’t go into detail on how to treat every kind of plant or algae you might encounter, but let’s go over a few basic uses of aquatic herbicides or algaecides ….
+We obviously can’t go into detail on how to treat every kind of pond weed or algae you might encounter, but let’s go over a few basic uses of aquatic herbicides or algaecides ….

-Sometimes plants grow around the edge of a pond or lake and create a significant barrier to access.
+Sometimes pond weeds grow around the edge of a pond and create a significant barrier to access.

 Contact foliar herbicides usually only take a few days to work and rapidly turn growth brown beginning decomposition of plant material immediately.